GregTheMadMonk/gregthemadmonk.github.io/hugo-pages/content/posts/fold-expressions-to-extension-methods.md

 ## Another man's treasure

-Let's take a step back and see how we could actually implement our `f()`.
+As promised, let's take a step back and see how we could actually implement our `f()`.
 It's relatively easy if we give a meaning to our already existing `operator+`:

 ```c++